What's the Difference Between Palliative Care and Hospice?by Carol Bradley Bursack Caregiver

 People often live longer when receiving supportive comfort care

-Researchers have found that people receiving palliative and hospice care often live longer.
+Researchers have found that people diagnosed with cancer who receive palliative and hospice care often live longer.
 Most choose to spend more time with family and friends.
 Some travel.
 Many plan the funeral or life celebration that matches their specific wishes.
 Palliative and hospice care allow each person to live the best life possible until their health takes them close to the end of their lives.
 When that time comes, people die comfortably and with dignity.